A Practical System for Identifying Gifted and Talented Students

 Renzulli, J. S. (1977).
 The enrichment triad model: A guide for developing defensible programs for the gifted and talented.
 Mansfield Center, CT: Creative Learning Press.

 Renzulli, J. S. (1986).
 The three-ring conception of giftedness: A developmental model for creative productivity.
 In Sternberg, R. J., & Davidson J. (Ed.)
 Conceptions of Giftedness (pp. 53-92).
-New York, NY: Cambridge University Press.
+New York: Cambridge University Press.

 Renzulli, J. S. (Ed.).
 (1988).
 Technical report of research studies related to the enrichment triad/revolving door model (3rd Ed.).
 Storrs: University of Connecticut, Teaching the Talented (TTT) Program.